Gastric Lavage

 Chapter Information

 Gastric lavage should not be considered one of the routine decontamination methods in toxicology and its use is declining due to various potential complications, scarce evidence, and uncertain clinical effects.
 While studies in healthy volunteers and animals show decreased absorption of toxins and certain markers, high-quality clinical studies are lacking.
+We suggest its use exclusively when there is a clear clinical indication for a specific overdose and when there are appropriate supplies, monitoring, and experienced personnel available.
+As its benefit is limited to very specific circumstances and the risk of iatrogenic injury is very real, in Canada the procedure should be performed at the direction of a poison control specialist or toxicologist.

 IndicationsTop

 Gastric lavage may be considered within 1 hour of oral intake of a significant amount of a life-threatening toxic substance.
 It should be restricted to life-threatening exposure in either fully awake and cooperative patients or patients with a protected airway.
 Examples include recent ingestion of significant amounts of tricyclic antidepressants, labetalol, organophosphates, or toxic alcohols.
-If available, a local poison control center can provide guidance as to the appropriateness of gastric lavage with or without activated charcoal.
+If available, a local poison control center or toxicologist can provide guidance as to the appropriateness of gastric lavage with or without activated charcoal.

 ComplicationsTop